HoodieSJ/PowerSimulation_AAILab/README.md

 ### Dependencies

-The following dependencies are required to run the code.
+The following dependencies are required to run the code on Python3.6 version:
 ```
 numpy==1.18.2
 opencv-python==4.2.0.32